 Donate Your Food Leftover’s vs Wasting Food

-Do you know that many die every day due to hunger and 14.5% of our population is undernourished?
+Do you know that many die every day due to hunger, and 14.5% of our population is undernourished?
 It is unfair not just to humankind but also to the planet.
-Adding food wastage to landfills only increases the harmful impact of greenhouse gases leading to the increased carbon footprint.
+Adding food wastage to landfills only increases greenhouse gases’ harmful impact, leading to an increased carbon footprint.
 Donate your food leftovers to your local food banks to help people live a healthy life.

-We must produce or buy food as per our need.
-It is sad to imagine the number of resources used to make food which ultimately goes to the bins.
+We must produce or buy food as per our needs.
+It is sad to imagine the number of resources used to make food, ultimately going to the bins.
 Think before your throw.
 Let us not waste food.

 Buy local vs Buy Global

-With the ongoing pandemic, it’s very imminent that local purchases are going to be the safest option.
-It will not only help support the national economy but also helps us avoid unnecessary travelling to far off places.
+With the ongoing pandemic, it’s very imminent that local purchases will be the safest option.
+It will help support the national economy but also helps us avoid unnecessary travelling to far off places.

 Let us all help our neighbours first and support eco-friendly materials.